The Dementia Letters Project

 - Some questions you might want to think about include the following.
 Has dementia changed your relationships?
 Has it changed your understanding of dementia?
 What do you think about the disease?
 Does it scare you?
 Did it steal something from you?
 Did it give you something?

-- Sign the letter using your name, a nickname, a pseudonym, anonymous, whatever you feel fits, and is appropriate/what feel comfortable with allowing others to know.
+- Sign the letter using your name, a nickname, a pseudonym, anonymous, whatever you feel is appropriate.
 It is not so much about who signs it, but that your specific point of view and experience is shared.